top of page

 photograph: smartbark

 The final lead is strong, sturdy, and surprisingly substantial.
-Made from recycled high quality recycled cotton cord.
+Made from recycled high quality cotton cord.
 The clasp made from recyclable zinc alloy is robust, though perhaps a touch large for tiny breeds.
 The lead has just enough stretch to act as a clever shock absorber for pullers.

 The 1.2 m leads and collars are available separately in a range of 5 stunning colours to suit every style.